egaumer/torah/genesis/B’reisheet.md

 2. humanity’s choice to seize autonomy and define good and bad for themselves.
 This is the first instance of God allowing his creation to disobey.

-> Note: God had not created Eve yet.
+!> **Note**: God had not created Eve yet.
 When God tells Adam to not eat of this tree, it is solely his responsibility.

 Thoughts?